Indiana Professional Educators, Inc.

 Teachers, administrators, psychologists, counselors and other licensed and/or certified professionals who work in the education environment are eligible to join IPE as a professional member at a cost of $107.00/year (so much less than union dues!)
 Students in college studying to become a licensed teacher are also eligible to join as a student member.
-Our honored retired teachers who want to keep abreast of legislation and support the ideals of IPE may join as Associate members.
-Finally, support staff in school who work with students each day and are licensed or have a certification that enables them to hold that position may apply for membership as an Affiliate member.
+Our honored retired teachers who want to keep abreast of legislation and support the ideals of IPE may continue as Associate members.

-Complete the appropriate application on the membership page and send in your membership fee with that completed application to:
+Complete the appropriate application on the membership page and send in your membership fee with that completed application and copy of your license or transcript to:

 Indiana Professional Educators, Inc., 128 So.
 East Street #200, Crown Point, IN 46307 via snail mail